open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

   linkStyle 0 color:green,stroke:green
 ```

-When consuming a single message, the "deliver" spans can be parented to the creation context:
+When consuming a single message, the "Deliver" spans can be parented to the creation context:

 ```mermaid
 flowchart LR;